schneems/rust_macro_tutorial/docs/container_attribute_first.md

 :::-- $ cargo clippy
 ```

 Now let's wire it up.
 Start of by adding a place to store our attribute on the container.
+Replace this code:

 ```rust